Home | Client Services | Claims | Contact Us

 Top

-Below the Line In a motion picture or television production budget, below-the-line costs include salaries of non-starring cast members and technical crew, use of the film studio and its technical equipment and travel, location and catering costs, etc. In contrast to above-the-line costs, the below-the-line budget is usually fixed.
+Below the Line Insurance In motion picture or television production budget, below-the-line costs include salaries of non-starring cast members and technical crew, use of the film studio and its technical equipment and travel, location and catering costs, etc. In contrast to above-the-line costs, the below-the-line budget is usually fixed.
 Some of the positions in the below-the-line category are director of photography, assistant directors, gaffer, grips, etc.

 Bereavement Family Bereavement is an extension of Cast insurance.
 It indemnifies the production company for the net loss or for extra expenses to begin or complete principal photography of an insured production, due to serious illness or death of an immediate family member of any insured artist or director.
 (See cast insurance).